 - income from employment produced in Italy;

-- income from independent work derived from activities performed in Italy;
+- income from independent business derived from activities performed in Italy;

 - business income derived from activities performed in Italy through a permanent establishment;

 - other income derived from activities performed/assets located in Italy and capital gains derived from the sale of participation in resident entities (exceptions: e.g. non-substantial participations in listed companies);

 - income from participation in transparent Italian entities (e.g. partnerships).

 Tax is assessed on the aggregate amount of the incomes indicated above (deductions and tax reductions may apply).